Video: How to create a better workplace?

 When it comes to company culture, it’s really something people experience by feeling more than anything else.
 Therefore it’s often hard to measure or put into words.

-• Everyone needs to be treated fairly, and diversity and inclusion are pillars of positive company culture
+- Everyone needs to be treated fairly, and diversity and inclusion are pillars of a positive company culture

 Conclusion

-Here you have some tips on how to build a a better workplace, stating from focusing on employee experience first!
+Here you have some tips on how to build a better workplace, starting from focusing on employee experience first!
 Check out our further reading to discover how you can design a great employee experience: